9Andras/MernTodoList/README.md

 - run ` npm install ` to install the needed packages (these packages will be: express, nodemon, mongoose, dotenv, etc.)
 - rename the dotenvexample.txt files to `.env ` and adjust the connection link to match yours, also make your `SECRET` for token generation
-- run the command `node populate.js` while in the populate directory (this will populate the DB with some users and their random todos using the 2 json file in the populate directory)
+- navigate to the populate directory (cmd: `cd.\server\populate\` run the command `node populate.js` while still in the directory (this will populate the DB with some users and their random todos using the 2 json files in the populate directory)

 #### Running the server: